Ratie263/Color-Analysis-of-Books/README.md

 ***Due Date***: October 4, 2018.

-Remember that we will have P3 opening on that day, so don't save it until the last minute!
+Remember that we will have P4 opening on that day, so don't save it until the last minute!

 # Rubric

 ## Reflection (=20)

-As discussed in class, we will now be writing reflections for our programming assignments.
+As we will discuss in class, we will now be writing reflections for our programming assignments.
 This can be done in any software you like, provided you upload a PDF to moodle in addition to the zip file for the code.

+Your reflection should identify any partners you worked with in Lab

 I expect you to take notes as you do the assignment and turn in at least 10 bullet points for this reflection.
-They can be distributed across categories as you wish.
+They can be distributed across the two following categories as you wish.

 ### Lessons Learned